-The menu is extensive, with a variety of elevated American bar food favorites.
-The Fresh Lake Superior Whitefish comes highly recommended, and all of the burgers are truly tasty as well.
-There’s a full bar as you may expect, offering classic cocktails, many inventive takes on the Moscow mule, and a range of beers on tap and in bottles.
+As you may expect, there’s a full bar offering classic cocktails, many inventive takes on the Moscow mule, and a range of beers on tap and in bottles.
 Pop in during the “attitude adjustment hours” for a real steal on bites and beverages.

 Mim’s Mediterranean Grill

 Nothing can beat the portions and the price here, and it can honestly be rare to find such flavorful foods from this part of the world in the area.
-There are all different kinds of gyros, kebobs, seafood dishes, and salads.
+There are different kinds of gyros, kebobs, seafood dishes, and salads.

-Chandler’s serves up progressive American cuisine, using seasonal and local ingredients to make elevated plates.
+Chandler’s serves progressive American cuisine, using seasonal and local ingredients to make elevated plates.
 One of the main draws here is the very impressive wine cellar.
 It houses over 4,000 bottles from all over the world.

 Roast and Toast

-Roast and Toast is a cute and comfy cafe, frequented for the best breakfast in town.
+Roast and Toast is a cute and comfy cafe frequented for the best breakfast in town.
 It’s a cozy yet funky ambiance, with neon signs, model ships, and warmly colored walls that will instantly make you feel right at home.
 It’s a counter service spot, and easy to see why locals often flock here.

 Everything is handmade in-house here, from the salad dressings to the freshly baked pastries, using all local growers and purveyors.
-The Build Your Own Deli Sandwich and the Bayfront Breakfast Pita are both delicious dishes.
+The Build Your Own Deli Sandwich and the Bayfront Breakfast Pita are delicious dishes.

 Jose’s is an unassuming local spot that just happens to have the most delicious Mexican food around.
 Everything is made in traditional style, and the menu features all the favorite fares, from quesadillas to tacos to burritos.
-It has an intimate neighborhood vibe and is a great go-to for authentic affordable eats in the city.
+It has an intimate neighborhood vibe and is a great go-to for authentic, affordable eats in the city.

 It’s a comfortable space with counter service, and each meal comes out hot, hardy, and made to order.
 The guacamole is even prepared right in front of you.
 The Mexican Pizza, Chilli Relleno, and Homemade Tamales are a few of the more unexpected yet remarkable options on this small and traditional menu.